pedr0vict0r/alpine-composer-npm-ssh/README.md

-## PHP & Composer & NPM
+## Composer & NPM & SSH-Client

-### Image just to build your project's composer and npm libraries before deploy.
+### Image to build your project with php and js libraries and deploy it with ssh, or do whatever you want.

 With:
+- Alpine 3.12
-- PHP 7.4
+- PHP 7.4.10
 - Composer (latest)
-- NPM (Node 12.x)
+- NPM (latest)
+- SSH-Client

 Your welcome!